Horne Lake - Qualicum Beach, BC

 The small but spirited town of Ladysmith is 23 kilometres (14 miles) down the coast and is often referred to as one of the prettiest small towns in Canada.
 Take a walking tour of Main Street to see the masterfully restored Edwardian buildings that house art galleries, antiques shops, and other collectibles.

 Chemainus, 10 kilometres (6 miles) south of Ladysmith, is known for its world famous murals.
 Artists from around the world come to Chemainus to paint giant murals and turn the streets into an outdoor art gallery.
-Stroll through the charming downtown and find 33 murals that changed not only the face, but also the livelihood of the little community.
+Stroll through the charming downtown and find over two dozen murals that changed not only the face, but also the livelihood of the little community.
 Sculptors, potters, and painters continually congregate to this seaside town to take in the flavours and creative energy of other artists.

 Continue south on Highway 19 until you reach Victoria, British Columbia’s idyllic provincial capital.
 Named in honour of Queen Victoria, the city is fittingly decorated and steeped in Victorian decadence.
-With horse-drawn carriages, double-decker buses, formal gardens, and the tradition of afternoon tea, visitors get to experience a little bit of Britain on BC’s West Coast.
+With double-decker buses, formal gardens, and the tradition of afternoon tea, visitors get to experience a little bit of Britain on BC’s West Coast.
 However, Victoria is fast becoming a mecca for outdoor adventurers.
 With a mild climate suited for kayaking, cycling, hiking, fishing, golfing, windsurfing, and diving, outdoor enthusiasts here are active year-round.
 The city is also steeped in rich history that is put on show throughout the many museums, heritage buildings, and Chinatown.
-Victoria’s Inner Harbour is always bustling with kayaks, whale watching boats, ferries, and float plains.
+Victoria’s Inner Harbour is always bustling with kayaks, whale watching boats, ferries, and float planes.
 Explore native totems and artwork in the local parks, tour the legislative buildings and don’t miss afternoon tea at the extravagant Empress Hotel as you end this circle tour.

 Returning to Vancouver, board BC Ferries at Swartz Bay just north of Victoria and enjoy the 1.5-hour sailing to Tsawwassen as the ferry passes through the pastoral southern Gulf Islands on its way to the mainland.